Pijus Barman, PhD

 Anja Wolf, BS

-Anja Wolf, BS, earned her bachelor's degree in cellular and molecular biology from California State University, Chico, where she studied hematopoiesis in the laboratory of David Stachura, PhD.
+Anja Wolf earned her bachelor's degree in cellular and molecular biology from California State University, Chico, where she studied hematopoiesis in the laboratory of David Stachura, PhD.
 She is now pursuing a collaborative PhD thesis research project in the Goodridge and Berman Laboratories, performing epigenetic and single-cell transcriptomic studies to define mechanisms of myeloid cell differentiation and functional programming.
+Wolf is particularly interested in how tumors modulate myelopoiesis to suppress anti-tumor immune responses and promote tumor growth.